ben-wilson-github/bw_tools/docs/using_the_tools/layout.rst

 Simple Hierarchy
 ^^^^^^^^^^^^^^^^

-When a node has branching outputs, all it's inputs are aligned relative to the current position.
-Input nodes are stacked based on the input order and the specific alignment is determined by its `Input Alignment Behavior`_.
+When a node has multiple inputs, they are aligned relative to the current position.
+Input nodes are stacked based on the input order and the specific alignment setting.
+See `Vertical Alignment Behavior`_.
-A nodes height is taken into account when aligning sibling nodes in a chain.
+Node heights are taken into account when aligning input nodes in a chain.

 .. image:: ../images/layout/stacking_nodes.gif